2021–2022 Iraqi political crisis: 2022

 On 25 July, the framework nominated former minister and governor of Maysan Governorate Mohammed Shia' Al Sudani as prime minister.

 On 27 July, angry about the influence of Iran in Iraqi domestic governance, followers of al-Sadr breached the Green Zone and the Iraqi Parliament in Baghdad.
-After a public message by al-Sadr to "pray and go home," the crowd dispersed.
+After a public message by al-Sadr to "pray and go home", the crowd dispersed.
 Thousands of supporters of Muqtada al-Sadr had been camping in the parliament building since July 27.
+On 30 July followers of al-Sadr stormed the Iraqi parliament again.

 On 3 August, Muqtada al-Sadr called for snap elections.

 On 29 August, Sadr announced via a tweet his retirement from political life.
 Later that day, his supporters stormed the presidential palace and armed clashes inside the Green Zone ensued, resulting in the deaths of at least 15 protesters.
 The Iraqi Army announced a nationwide curfew.
 Protests and clashes also erupted in Basra and Maysan Governorate in southern Iraq.

 On 30 August, fighting spread to Karbala and escalated in Basra as demonstrators stormed the Iraqi parliamentary office in Karbala and blocked the entrance to Umm Qasr port.

 On approximately 5 September the second round of negotiations ended, leaving further talks required to agree on any selection for the key ratificatory and head of state role of president and to agree a working coalition, key-issues confidence and supply arrangement between the parties or to the fresh elections the Prime Minister continues to seek.

 After more talks between the political parties, on 13 October, the Iraqi Parliament gathered once again and elected Abdul Latif Rashid as the country's new president.
 He won after winning 230 votes in the parliament beating incumbent Barham Salih.
 This election marked the beginning of the end of the deadlock as Rashid then tasked Mohammed Shia' Al Sudani with forming the government to become prime minister.
 Although offered by various figures, Sadr said he would not partake in this new government led by al-Sudani.

 On 27 October 2022, the government of Mohammed Shia' Al Sudani, from the Coordination Framework, was approved by the Council of Representatives.
-In his acceptance speech ahead of the final vote, Al Sudani stated that "corruption" had caused "many economic problems, (…) increasing poverty, unemployment, and poor public services".
+In his acceptance speech ahead of the final vote, Al Sudani stated that "corruption" had caused "many economic problems, (...) increasing poverty, unemployment, and poor public services".